Twenty-second Amendment to the United States Constitution: Effect

 Because of the grandfather clause in Section 1, the amendment did not apply to Harry S. Truman, who was the incumbent president at the time it was submitted to the states by the Congress.
-This full exemption allowed Truman to run again in 1952.
-He had served nearly all of Franklin Roosevelt's unexpired 1945–1949 term and had been elected to a full four-year term beginning in 1949.
-But with his job approval rating at around 27%, and after a poor performance in the 1952 New Hampshire primary, Truman chose not to seek his party's nomination.
+He had served nearly all of Franklin Roosevelt's unexpired 1945–1949 term and had been elected to a full four-year term beginning in 1949 and remained eligible to run for president afterwards.
+He initially ran in 1952, but with his job approval rating at around 27%, and after a poor performance in the 1952 New Hampshire primary, Truman chose to withdraw from seeking his party's nomination.

 Since becoming operative in 1951, the amendment has barred six twice-elected presidents from election to a third term: Dwight D. Eisenhower, Richard Nixon, Ronald Reagan, Bill Clinton, George W. Bush, and Barack Obama.
 The incumbent president, Donald Trump, who has been elected to two non-consecutive terms, is also constitutionally barred from being elected to a third presidential term.